Thymidine kinase: Tumor marker genes

 A similar use of the thymidine kinase makes use of the presence in some tumor cells of substances not present in normal cells (tumor markers).
 Such tumor markers are, for instance, CEA (carcinoembryonic antigen) and AFP (alpha fetoprotein).
 The genes for these tumor markers may be used as promoter genes for thymidine kinase.
 Thymidine kinase can then be activated in cells expressing the tumor marker but not in normal cells, such that treatment with ganciclovir kills only the tumor cells.
 Such gene therapy-based approaches are still experimental, however, as problems associated with targeting the gene transfer to the tumor cells have not yet been completely solved.

 Neutron capture therapy for tumors

 Incorporation of a thymidine analogue with boron has been suggested and tried in animal models for boron neutron capture therapy of brain tumors.
 A very extensive number of thymidine derivatives containing boron have been described.

 Antiparasitics

+The protozoan parasite Giardia intestinalis lacks thymidylate synthase and compensates that by having a high-affinity thymidine kinase in order to efficiently use thymidine that it takes up from the surrounding environment.
+This makes the parasite sensitive to thymidine analogues such as zidovudine (AZT), which when phosphorylated by the enzyme effectively inhibits parasite proliferation in vitro and also looks promising as a antigiardial drug in infected rodents.
+The short treatment period needed (three days) reduces the risk of side effects as compared to the lengthy treatments when it was commonly used as an anti-HIV drug.